alehano/gobootstrap/README.md

 # Go Bootstrap
-Web framework in Go focused on scalability due to splitting by multiple packages and decoupling business logic.
+Web framework in Go focused on scalability due to splitting by many lose coupling packages.

 After cloning repo you have to rename `github.com/alehano/gobootstrap` to `{your project path}`

+Structure:

+// TODO